 Roughly five miles, or 10,000 steps, is often considered the daily goal for walking ever since a 2016 research study found that a 12-week walking intervention at this volume resulted in weight loss, reduced BMI and waist circumference, and lowered blood pressure.

-But this isn’t the only way to tackle walking, and more recent research indicates that less walking, as long as it’s brisk, may be sufficient.
-For example, the “Active 10” study found that three brisk walks of 10 minutes per day resulted in similar improvements and greater adherence.
+But this isn’t the only way to tackle walking, and more recent research indicates that less walking, as long as it’s brisk, resulted in similar improvements and greater adherence.

 Whether you aim for 10,000 steps over the course of 24 hours, or you break up your day with three 10-minutes bursts of fast walking, picking up the pace and boosting your heart rate is key to walking for weight loss.

 How Should You Monitor Your Diet When Walking for Weight Loss?

 It's important that you take a holistic approach to your health when factoring in walking into your weight loss goals.
 Olona recommends a diet of "whole foods, such as lean proteins, fresh veggies and fruits, and good fats that are nutrient-dense."

 Then, you need to look at calories in versus calories out.
 "If you want to lose weight, it is definitely advisable to monitor [this].
 Most people either over or underestimate how many calories they consume in a day, and this can lead to frustration when trying to lose weight," warns Parren.
 "It's very easy to track your intake using apps like MyFitnessPal—just make sure that the foods you're inputting are labeled correctly, as many are created by users and are inaccurate.
 The best way to avoid this is by checking nutrition labels and inputting the data yourself."